MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/03/devtools.md

 ### New ways to access Settings

-There are tons of settings for the DevTools that you are able to customize to make the DevTools look, feel, and work the way you need.
+There are tons of settings for the DevTools that you can customize to make the DevTools look, feel, and work the way you need.
 In Microsoft Edge 83, accessing [Settings](../../../customize/index.md#settings) in the DevTools is now much easier.
 Open Settings with the gear icon next to Console alerts and the main menu.

 :::image type="content" source="../../media/2020/03/settings.msft.png" alt-text="The gear icon opens Settings in the DevTools." lightbox="../../media/2020/03/settings.msft.png":::